 Leading Edge Certification is that certification.
 Created by an Alliance of nonprofits, universities and educational agencies, LEC is the first national certification program of its kind, and is platform and vendor neutral.
 There are currently four (4) areas of certification offered by LEC.
 Participating educators become “Leading Edge Certified” upon the program’s successful completion.

 Leading Edge is an internationally recognized certification program, created collaboratively by many stakeholder groups, managed by an alliance of these groups and shared freely across the globe.
 Certification and actual professional development is delivered by eligible alliance members.

-The project's development was supported through seed funding from several agencies, including: Computer-Using Educators, Orange County, Santa Clara, San Diego, Contra Costa and Alameda County Offices of Education, California Technology Assistance Project (CTAP), the Technology Information Center for Administrative Leadership (TICAL) and Lesley University.
+The project's development was supported through seed funding from several agencies, including: Computer-Using Educators, Orange County, Santa Clara, San Diego, Contra Costa and Alameda County Offices of Education, California Technology Assistance Project (CTAP), the Technology Information Center for Administrative Leadership (TICAL), Lesley University and many others.

 The project's deployment phase is self-sustaining through certification registration fees and limited ongoing support from core alliance members.
-Computer-Using Educators acts as the fiscal agent for the program.
+CUE acts as the fiscal sponsor for the program.

 To request a Leading Edge workshop, complete the online request form.